Welcome to Wildcat Organizer School!

 Noticing that organizing and skillbuilding trainings often hide behind the paywall of the nonprofit industrial complex, we are committed to fully accessible and free training.
 We acknowledge that workers, parents, and disabled people cannot always make live trainings, so. nNearly all of our trainings are recorded and available with captions for asynchronous viewing.

 In our self-guided training program, you will be welcomed into the movement (1), supported in taking action (2), and given the chance to develop your leadership (3) through both live and recorded webinars. (see below)

-“Movement Builders Cohort” Intercampus Organizing Training
+“Movement Builders Cohort” Intercampus Organizing Training (past)

 We are also currently recruiting for a 6-week training program for graduate student organizers across the UC system.
 Each week, we'll cover a range of organizing skills, covering topics such as movement culture, story, strategy, team structure, relational organizing and recruitment, facilitation, and leadership.
 In addition to receiving the training, participants will build their organizing skills through a small activity each week and will grow through coaching and community reflection with other cohort members and the training team.
 For more information, check out our slides here.

 We’re searching for UC COLA campaign graduate worker organizers who are able to commit four hours a week over the next six weeks to this training.
 If you are excited about this and want to commit to joining our cohort, here is our onboarding form.
 Fill it out by Monday, May 11th and we’ll be in touch!